 - another person caring for a child under exceptional circumstances

-- You earn under a certain limit (an adjusted taxable income of $150,000 or less).
+- you earn under a certain limit (an adjusted taxable income of $151,350 or less)

 The Government usually makes the payments to the employer first, who then pays the employee.
 However, you can elect to receive the payment directly from the Government.
-You can get the payments either before, after or at the same time as other leave entitlements like annual leave and long service leave.
+You can get the payments either before, after or at the same time as other leave entitlements, for example, annual leave and long service leave.

 You are also entitled to Parental Leave Pay if you are self-employed, as long as you meet the work test.

-Visit the Department of Human Services website to see more about eligibility requirements for Parental Leave Pay.
+Visit the Services Australia website to see more about eligibility requirements for Parental Leave Pay.

 Dad and Partner Pay